Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/mobile-core/identity/identity-api-reference.md

 This API returns all customer identifiers that were previously synced with the Adobe Experience Cloud through the _AdobeCallback_.

-When `AdobeCallbackWithError` is provided, a 500ms timeout is used when fetching the custom identifiers from the Mobile SDK.
+When `AdobeCallbackWithError` is provided, and you are fetching the custom identifiers from the Mobile SDK, the timeout value is 500ms.
 If the operation times out or an unexpected error occurs, the `fail` method is called with the appropriate `AdobeError`.

 #### Java